 - We recommend Aquatic Soil for Water Gardens, it is a clay based soil specifically for potting pond plants.

 - This heavy clay based soil will hold roots to stabilize plants, help retain nutrients and will not rot or cloud the water.

-- Press 2 fertilizer tablets, like Pondtabbs, about knuckle deep into the soil and cover them with soil.
+- Press 2 fertilizer tablets, like Pondtabbs, about a thumb deep into the outer edge of the pot on opposite sides staying away from the tuber, then cover the tablets with soil.

 - Lay the tuber across the surface of the soil in the pot.
 Press the cut section against the side of the pot to allow for more growing room.